 Even the selfie camera was updated with 2x low-light performance improvements, autofocus, and an f/1.9 aperture.
 Autofocus means group shots will look much better as the camera adjusts for more faces.

 Autofocus also works with the True Depth sensors to focus faster.
 The 12MP sensor, combined with other improvements, will make close-up selfies and other photos look sharper and brighter than ever.

 Apple developed specialized hardware to enable any iPhone 14 model to connect directly to a satellite in an emergency situation.
 People who find themselves in the middle of nowhere without a cellular signal can make limited contact with emergency services as long as they have a view of the sky.

-A UI will guide the user through connecting to a satellite, then a short set of questions will gather necessary data for emergency services to keep communications short.
+A UI guides the user through connecting to a satellite, then a short set of questions gathers the necessary data for emergency services to keep communications short.
 Messages can take anywhere from 15 seconds to several minutes to send, depending on signal strength, foliage density, and other factors.